metamoof/azure-functions-graphhelper/README.md

 # `msgraphhelper` - Handle MS Graph subscriptions in a pythonic manner in Azure Functions

-Hanling Change Notifications in Microsoft Graph, along with its subscriptions and lifecycle notifications is quite complex, but it's all repetitive boilerplate.
+Handling Change Notifications in Microsoft Graph, along with its subscriptions and lifecycle notifications is quite complex, but it's all repetitive boilerplate.
 This library deals with many of the standard complexities, making it easy to just create functions that will handle specific change notifications, with just a decorator that indicates what they should subscribe to.

 This is a library for use in Azure Functions Python v2 applications.
 Currently Azure functions Python v1 is not supported.

+This library is still in active development, considered in alpha stage, and doesn't yet support 100% of the Graph Change Notifications API.

 ## Quick Start